-A1688E Source operand type should be untyped with size between <min> and <max></max></min> A1689E Source operand type should be <n>-bit floating point</n> A1690E Source operand type should be signed with size between <min> and <max></max></min> A1691E Source operand type should be integer, floating point or polynomial with size between <min> and <max></max></min> A1692E Source operand type should be signed, unsigned or polynomial with size between <min> and <max></max></min> A1693E Source operand type should be unsigned or floating point with size between $\mbox{\em min>}$ and $\mbox{\em max>}$ A1694E Instruction cannot be conditional in the current instruction set Conditional instructions are not permitted in the specified instruction set.
-The instruction MOVEQ, for example, is permitted in ARM and 32-bit Thumb code, but not in 16-bit Thumb code.
-A1695E Scalar index not allowed on this instruction A1696E Expected either 32-bit, 64-bit or 128-bit register expression A1697E Expected either 32-bit or 64-bit VFP register expression A1698E Expected 32-bit VFP register expression A1699E 64-bit data type cannot be used with these registers A1700E Source operand type should be integer with size between <min> and <max></max></min> A1701E 16-bit polynomial type cannot be used for source operand A1702E Register Dm can not be scalar for this instruction A1704E Register Dm must be in the range DO-D <upper> for this data type</upper> A1705W Assembler converted Qm register to D <rnum>[<idx>]</idx></rnum> A1706E Register Dm must be scalar A1708E 3rd operand to this instruction must be a constant expression A1709E Expected ARM or scalar register expression A1710E Difference between current and previous register should be <diff></diff> A1711E Scalar registers cannot be used in register list for this instruction A1712E This combination of LSB and WIDTH results in UNPREDICTABLE behavior A1713E Invalid field specifiers for APSR: must be APSR followed by at least one of n, z, c, v, q or g $$ A1714E Invalid combination of field specifiers for APSR A1715E PSR not defined on target architecture A1716E Destination for VMOV instruction must be ARM integer, 32-bit single-precision, 64-bit doubleword register or 64-bit doubleword scalar register A1717E Source register must be an ARM integer, 32-bit single-precision or 64-bit doubleword scalar register
+A1688E: Source operand type should be untyped with size between <min> and <max>

+A1689E: Source operand type should be <n>-bit floating point

+A1690E: Source operand type should be signed with size between <min> and <max>

+A1691E: Source operand type should be integer, floating point or polynomial with size between <min> and <max>

+A1692E: Source operand type should be signed, unsigned or polynomial with size between <min> and <max>

+A1693E: Source operand type should be unsigned or floating point with size between <min> and <max>

+A1694E: Instruction cannot be conditional in the current instruction set

+Conditional instructions are not permitted in the specified instruction set.
+The instruction MOVEQ, for example, is permitted in ARM code, and in Thumb code in architectures in which the IT instruction is available.

+A1695E: Scalar index not allowed on this instruction

+A1696E: Expected either 32-bit, 64-bit or 128-bit register expression

+A1697E: Expected either 32-bit or 64-bit VFP register expression

+A1698E: Expected 32-bit VFP register expression

+A1699E: 64-bit data type cannot be used with these registers

+A1700E: Source operand type should be integer with size between <min> and <max> $\ensuremath{\mathsf{max}}\xspace$

+A1701E: 16-bit polynomial type cannot be used for source operand

+A1702E: Register Dm can not be scalar for this instruction

+A1704E: Register Dm must be in the range D0-D<upper> for this data type

+A1705W: Assembler converted Qm register to D<rnum>[<idx>]

+A1706E: Register Dm must be scalar

+A1708E: 3rd operand to this instruction must be a constant expression

+A1709E: Expected ARM or scalar register expression

+A1710E: Difference between current and previous register should be <diff>

+A1711E: Scalar registers cannot be used in register list for this instruction

+A1712E: This combination of LSB and WIDTH results in UNPREDICTABLE behavior

+A1713E: Invalid field specifiers for APSR: must be APSR followed by at least one of n, z, c, v, q or g A1714E: Invalid combination of field specifiers for APSR

+A1715E: PSR not defined on target architecture